Film Spoilers and

 |Film Title/Year and Plot Twist-Spoiler-Surprise Ending Description|

-In this first installment, Voldemort (Richard Bremmer) was plotting a comeback by acquiring the Sorcerer's Stone: "With the Elixir of Life, Voldemort will be strong again.
-He'll come back."
+In this first installment by director Christopher Columbus, Voldemort (Richard Bremmer) was plotting a comeback by acquiring the Sorcerer's Stone:

 As it turned out by the film's ending, turbaned, Defense Against the Dark Arts teacher Professor Quirrell (Ian Hart) confessed to Harry that it wasn't Snape who was trying to kill him.
 Voldemort had become Quirrell's Master, commanding him to serve him and do his bidding.
 When Quirrell unwrapped his turbaned head, the face of Voldemort was revealed talking on the back of his head.
 A disembodied Voldemort had parasitically possessed the body of the turbaned teacher.

 Although Harry was tempted to join Voldemort by seeing his parents again, he refused to hand over the Stone and give in.
 Quirrell was commanded by Voldemort to seize the Stone, but Harry's magical power of touch caused Quirrell's flesh (on his hand and face) to sizzle, burn and disintegrate, and his body collapsed in a pile of crumbled dust.

 As Harry squeezed the large reddish Stone in his hand, Voldemort's ghostly spirit knocked him backwards on the floor, rendering him unconscious, and then flew off, but Harry was able to retain the Stone.

 Quirrell couldn't survive Harry's magical touch because of the power of his mother's love.
 When Harry asked if Voldemort would return, with the Stone gone, he was told:

 Harry Potter (Daniel Radcliffe) with Ron Weasley (Rupert Grint)

 Hermione Granger (Emma Watson)